MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/configure-the-outbound-spam-policy.md

      - **External hourly limit**: The maximum number of external recipients per hour.

-     - **Internal hourly limit**: The maximum number of internal recipeints per hour.
+     - **Internal hourly limit**: The maximum number of internal recipients per hour.

      - **Daily limit**: The maximum total number of recipients per day.

    - **Action when a user exceeds the limits above**: Configure the action to take when any one of the **Recipient Limits** are exceeded.
-For all actions, the recipients specified in the **User restricted from sending email** alert policy and in the **Notify specific people if a sender is blocked due to sending outbound spam** setting in the outbound spam policy (if used) receive email notifications.
+For all actions, the recipients specified in the **User restricted from sending email** alert policy (and in the now redundant **Notify specific people if a sender is blocked due to sending outbound spam** setting in the outbound spam policy receive email notifications.

      - **Restrict the user from sending mail till the following day**: This is the default value.
 Email notifications are sent, and the user will be unable to send any more messages until the following day, based on UTC time.
 There is no way for the admin to override this block.